Questions about how you can get involved? Think of a Q not listed in this lovely Q&A?

 What should I talk about?
 We strongly enforce the "no sales pitch" rules for the group.
 We don't allow commercial or product centric presentation slot, so mentioning your company/product is fine but please limit it to setting up context.
 Beyond that, the content is all yours.
 Demos and code-on-screen are the most popular topics, followed by “here’s what I learned” talks.
 If you’re ok with it, we like to share slides with the group after the event Here are past talk examples:

 A/V setups: Our locations change, but usually hosts do have microphones, projectors and screens/large TVs, podiums, mac dongles, and HDMI/VGA cables.
 Organizers try to come prepared with extra dongles as well.
 If you need something like wifi for a live demo, hardwire internet, etc. please let us know at least 24hrs before.
 We sometimes have volunteers record the talks.
 If you are NOT ok with that, let us know.

 What is required to host the AWS user group?
-The space must fit at least 100.
-Your Audio/Visual (A/V) set up should include: large TVs and/or screen and projector, microphones, and HDMI or other connecting cables.
-Ideally, the space should be an open area with seating with open access to the entry, bathrooms, and a place to put food and drinks.
+Required: space must fit at least 100, screens and amplification (a large TV or screen with microphones), and space for food/drinks.
+We really like spaces that provide: HDMI or other connecting cables, gender-neutral restrooms, and a check in system that does not require government IDs.
+Ideally, the space should be an open area with a section for talks with seating and screens with access to bathrooms and a place to put food and drinks.
 See our photos from GrubHub, TechNexus, and Motorola Solutions.